britt21/krystal-Digital/README.md

 ### how to install:
-apk can be found on the root folder of this project under the "android directory" for IOS an IPA file can be pushed to testflight if requested send an email to "brittugu8@gmal.com"
+apk can be found in the downloadable link above for issues and query contact me for IOS an IPA file can be pushed to testflight if requested send an email to "brittugu8@gmal.com"

 ## dependencies used: